bwu62/stat240-revamp/docs/03-handling-data.md

 #### Importing data

-For text data, we once again turn to [readr](https://readr.tidyverse.org/) which has a suite of functions for importing them, of which we will only focus on a few:
+For text-format data files, we once again turn to [readr](https://readr.tidyverse.org/) which has a suite of functions for importing them, of which we will only focus on a few:

  - `read_csv()` is used to read in CSV files where columns of data are separated by commas,
  - `read_tsv()` and `read_table()` are used to read in files where columns of data are separated by tabs or by whitespace (which can include varying numbers of tabs, spaces, and some other special space-like characters),
  - `read_delim()` is the general form of these `read_...` functions and can be used to read in files with any other type of separator.

-One additional
+One additional non-text format will be covered in this course: XLS(X) spreadsheet data, commonly generated by Excel or similar spreadsheet software.
+These are encoded differently and cannot be opened by simple text editors, but can be easily read in using the `read_excel()` function from the [readxl](https://readxl.tidyverse.org) package, which is installed with Tidyverse but is NOT a core package, i.e. it must always be loaded explicitly.

+To demonstrate the basic functionality of all these functions, I've prepared a dataset